vvlnote/vvlnote.github.io/_posts/2019-12-29-ruby_on_rail_api_works_with_postgresql_database_-_part_i_via_homebrew.markdown

 So I would like to swich my database to PostgreSQL, it can handles concurrency data update better than sqlite3.

 Since I used brew to install PostgreSQL, I did not set up the password, and I am not able to setup the database that can works with my app. so I tried to reinsall it from [PostgreSQL download site](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads).
-However, I was not able to succeed to intalling PostgreSQL by following this document.
+However, I was not able to succeed to to link PostgreSQL to Ruby on Rails app.
 So for this post, I still used brew to install it.

-I will go back to install from PostgresSQL from the download site later on.
+I will go back to install from PostgresSQL from the download site and try to link it with Ruby on Rails app  later on.

 ### Install PostgreSQL via Homebrew on MacOS